Nithinrajvr/ontology-visualization/README.md

 ## Running Tests

-To run tests, run the following command
+To run tests, run the following command.
+Please start the server before running the tests.(App should be running on localhost:3000. if you wish t0 run it on a different port, you can change it at cypress/e2e/spec.cy.js file)

 ```bash
   npx cypress run